-Last updated in November 2012
+Last updated in October 2014

-The investment protection and promotion agreement that came into force in 2007 and Lufthansa’s establishment of a second direct flight to Luanda in June 2009 are further milestones in economic relations between the two countries.
+Further negotiations on an air transport agreement were held in Angola in mid-March 2014.
+Lufthansa’s establishment of a third direct flight to Luanda in September 2014 represents a further milestone in economic relations between the two countries.

 Since 1999, Germany has been a regular exhibitor at the international industry and trade fair FILDA in Luanda, a regular annual fixture in the local business calendar.

 In April 2013, Angola’s Energy and Water Minister Borges travelled to Germany for the second consecutive year – this time accompanied by Oil Minister Botelho de Vasconcelos – to attend the German-African Business Association’s German-African Energy Forum in Hamburg and Hanover.

 In November 2013, the Section Head for Special Trade Policy, Agricultural Policy and Sub-Saharan Africa at the Federal Ministry of Economics and Technology (BMWi), Monika Ottemeyer, visited Luanda accompanied by a market exploration mission focusing on the building sector, energy, environmental protection and waste management as well as machinery and plant construction.

 Along with Mozambique, Russia and South Africa, Angola is a partner in the TREE project (Transfer Renewable Energy & Efficiency), which is funded by the BMWi (now the Federal Ministry for Economic Affairs and Energy) and is designed to promote the transfer of know-how in the renewable energy sector.